Romana-Afroz/healthcare-website/README.md

 # health-website
-This is my live site link [Review-website](https://healthcare-website-rumu.netlify.app//)
+This is my live site link [Healthcare-website](https://healthcare-website-rumu.netlify.app//)
+* It's a Health care webapp application with some of departments.
+# Technologies:
+  Bootstrap, React JS, React router, Firebase authentication, JSON, Netlify Hosting
+# Features:
+*	Implement Firebase login system.
+	Users can Booked an appointment.
+	A login user can see details any services.
+	Firebase registration system implement.

 * I Create this website using React,CSS,html .
 * This React website used only for Assaignment purpose
 * This website actually For programmers & Leaners